selimslab/selimslab.github.io/_posts/2022-4-12-happiness.md

 Hope

 ---

+Even the darkest night will end

+and the sun will rise.

-walk no more in shadows
+Walk no more in shadows

-enjoy the sun
+Enjoy the sun

+---

 Speak less, do less, have less